After firing Turkey's cenbank chief, Erdogan also removes deputy

 The decree gave no reason for the change.
 Cetinkaya, a former CEO of the Istanbul stock exchange, had served since mid-2019 at the central bank, which has seen rapid turnover in its upper ranks including four governors in two years.

-The lira weakened in response and touched 8.29 against the U.S. dollar, before firming to 8.26 by 0652 GMT.
+The lira weakened in response and touched 8.4510 against the U.S. dollar.
+It firmed after Governor Sahap Kavcioglu pledged tight policy and stood at 8.3190 at 1440 GMT.

+Separately, Omer Duman, a member of the bank’s board, was replaced during the annual general assembly held on Tuesday.
+He was replaced by Ertan Aydin, who was nominated by the Treasury.

+Duman was also a member of the policy-making committee but his replacement was not yet named.

 On March 20, Erdogan ousted Naci Agbal, an orthodox governor who hiked the key interest rate to 19% to address double-digit inflation.
 Sahap Kavcioglu, who has supported the president’s view that high rates cause inflation, was named the new chief.